 Now comes a fresh, noble perspective from Leander Kahney, news editor at Wired.com and a longtime follower of Apple and its mercurial co-founder.
 Rather than float on the periphery of the Jobs gestalt, he’s decided to get inside the man’s head.
 (USA Today)

-6 Responses to “Word of the Day: Gestalt”
+6 thoughts on “Word of the Day: Gestalt”

 Oops I re-posted my comment onto the appropriate page.
 Please delete this copy.